fairliereese/LR-splitpipe/README.md

 Take the barcode/UMI for each read and append it to the read name of each read.
 Output the trimmed reads labeled by their barcodes to a fastq file.

 ## Adding cell barcode as BAM tag

 After running the demultiplexer, reads should be mapped and converted to a SAM file.
 In this file format, the barcode, which is in the read header in fastq format, can be moved to a cell barcode (CB:Z:NNNNN...) tag as part of the SAM file.
 This is useful to be able to run [TALON](https://github.com/mortazavilab/TALON) on the single-cell data down the line.
 To do this, run `add_bam_tag.py`.

 Note: It is recommended to use the `--merge_primers` option.
-This option was only included to compare the random hexamer and oligo-dT primed reads for the pilot experiment.
+If you *don't* use this option, oligodT primed and random hexamer primed reads from the same cells won't be merged

 ```
-Usage: python LR-splitpipe/add_bam_tag.py [options]
+Usage: python LR-splitpipe/add_bam_tag.py

-  -h, --help       show this help message and exit
+Options:
-  -s SAMFILE       SAM file output from Minimap2/TranscriptClean with splitseq
+  -s                   SAM file with Split-seq barcode+UMI information in
-                   barcode+UMI information in the read name
+                         the read name
   --merge_primers      Merge reads that come from the same cell from different
                          priming strategies
+  --suffix             Suffix to add to cell barcodes.
+Useful if merging
+                         separate LR-Split-seq experiments that might have
+                         overlapping barcodes otherwise
-  -o OPREFIX       Output file path/prefix
+  -o                   Output file path/prefix
 ```

+## Citing this software

+Please cite [our publication](doi.org/10.1186/s13059-021-02505-w) and / or the [Zenodo DOI]() for the release you used!